MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 ## Prerequisites

-Before you beging to configure data in the Common Data Service (CDS), the following prerequisites must be met:
+Before you begin to configure data in the Common Data Service (CDS), the following prerequisites must be met:

 1. Provision a CDS environment and a Dynamics 365 Finance environment for Project Operations.
 2. Legal entity information from Dynamics 365 Finance is shared to the CDS environment.
 This means that the **Company** entity in CDS has the following company records: